orbcode/orbuculum/README.md

 ![Screenshot](https://raw.githubusercontent.com/orbcode/orbuculum/master/Docs/title.png)

 *** STOP PRESS ***

+Orbuculum now has a user forum at https://forum.1bitsquared.com/c/projects/orbuculum/19 which is the place to go for help.
+There is also an active Discord channel at https://discord.gg/P7FYThy .
+Go there for interactive help.

-There is now a book by Thiadmer Riemersma (compuphase) about the Black Magic Probe available at https://github.com/compuphase/Black-Magic-Probe-Book .... it includes quite a bit of material about SWO too which is useful even if you're not using BMP for debug access.
+The book by Thiadmer Riemersma (compuphase) about the Black Magic Probe available at https://github.com/compuphase/Black-Magic-Probe-Book includes quite a bit of material about SWO too which is useful even if you're not using BMP for debug access.
 Go take a look.

 * Latest Changes: